 Any thin white fish fillet will work.
 The baking time will vary depending on the thickness of the fish.

-How to Roast Fish
+How to Roast Mahi Mahi

-This baked Mahi recipe is ready in 20 minutes.
+This recipe is ready in 20 minutes.

 - Preheat your oven to 375 °F (190 °C) and position the oven rack in the center of the oven.